 READ THESE DOCUMENTS

-- Examination Content Specifications: outlines the topics that appear on our Radiation Therapy exams
+Examination Content Specifications outline the topics that appear on our Radiation Therapy exams.

 LEARN HOW TO APPLY

-The application process for ARRT certification and registration in Radiation Therapy has many detailed steps—but don't worry.
+The application process for ARRT certification and registration has many detailed steps—but don't worry.
 We have a range of resources to guide you.
 Start by reviewing an overview of the application process and downloading our primary eligibility pathway application handbook below.Download Handbook